JeffAMcGee/www/content/underscore-any.md

 Someone complained that when an exception was thrown in `_.each`'s iterator you would not see the full stack trace.
 Instead, the stack trace would end inside forEach's catch block.
+This is really a shortcoming of Javascript's exception handling: you can't catch specific types of exceptions.
+(Browser debuggers could also be improved to cleanly handle the case of an exception that gets rethrown in a catch block.)
 The underscore developers changed forEach look for a specific sentinel.
 If the iterator sent to forEach returns breaker, then the loop would end.
 As a result, the developers changed `_.any()` to return the sentinel instead of